 Ensuring food and nutritional security is a major challenge and a crucial stake for developing countries.
-While it is predicted that by 2050 global alimentary needs will increase by 70%, experts consider that there will also be a decrease in agricultural production meant for feeding, notably due to urbanisation and climate change.
+While it is predicted that by 2050 global alimentary needs will increase by 70 percent, experts consider that there will also be a decrease in agricultural production meant for feeding, notably due to urbanization and climate change.

-A long-term engagement is a necessity if we want to carry out healthy and necessary changes in the least developed countries (LDCs) as the conséquences for those countries are large and transversal.
-As a matter of fact food security as a direct impact on general health of the populations, their education, their capacities to generate incomes as well as to defend their rights and promote gender equality.
+A long-term engagement is a necessity if we want to carry out healthy and necessary changes in the least developed countries (LDCs) as the consequences for those countries are large and transversal.
+As a matter of fact, food security has a direct impact on the general health of the population, their education, their capacities to generate incomes, as well as defending their rights and promoting gender equality.

 Get the latest news, resources and insights delivered directly to your inbox